School starts at 8.45am daily.

 Mrs Judith Fowlor and Mrs Diane Russel are our Local Authority Education Welfare Officers.

 You will see all members of the school Attendance Team in and around the school.

 The School Attendance and Wellbeing team are always available to speak/meet with you and any offer support.

 Attendance is one of the most important areas of school life that the parents and carers of our pupils can make the biggest impact to their learning.
-Here at St Anne's we pride ourselves in having high expectations of the children and endeavour for them to thrive in our vibrant, nurturing and christian environment.
-As a result we have set a school target of 97% attendance for the academic year 2017-2018.
+Here at St. Anne's we pride ourselves in having high expectations of the children and endeavour for them to thrive in our vibrant, nurturing and christian environment.
+As a result we have set a school target of 97% attendance for each academic year.